Topological expansion of unitary integrals and maps: Tutte-like equations

-Then, as $\pi'(j) = j$ and $\pi'(2m) = 2m$, we have $\Tr(\cycle{j, 2m}\rho^{-1}\pi'^{-1}; I_{j}) = \Tr(\cycle{j, 2m}\rho^{-1}; I_{j})\pi'^{-1} = \phi_{\carte'}$. \end{proof}
+Then, as $\pi'(j) = j$ and $\pi'(2m) = 2m$, we have $\Tr(\cycle{j, 2m}\gamma\pi'^{-1}; I_{j}) = \Tr(\cycle{j, 2m}\gamma; I_{j})\pi'^{-1} = \phi_{\carte'}$. \end{proof}

-\begin{lemma} If the map of unitary type $\carte$ is connected, then the map $\carte'$ has one or two connected components.

-Furthermore, if $j$ and $2m$ do not belong to the same cycle in $\rho$, $\carte'$ is connected. \end{lemma} \begin{proof} Assume first that $j$ and $2m$ belong to the same cycle in $\rho$.
+\begin{lemma} If the map $\carte$ of unitary type is connected, then the map $\carte'$ has one or two connected components.
+Furthermore, if $j$ and $2m$ do not belong to the same cycle in $\gamma$, $\carte'$ is connected. \end{lemma} \begin{proof} Assume first that $j$ and $2m$ belong to the same cycle in $\gamma$.
 This means that $w_{j} = w_{2m}$.
 If we erase the edge containing the half-edges $2m$ and $j$, $\carte$ stays connected.
 However, when we cut the map along the path $\eta$, we may separate the map into two connected components.
 More precisely, we separate the map into two connected components if and only if $\eta$ is homologically trivial, that is, the boundary of a surface embedded in $\surf$.

 If $j$ and $2m$ belong to different cycles, that is $w_{j} \neq w_{2m}$, then when removing the edge we may disconnect the two vertices but we then merge them.
 Consequently, the map $\carte'$ is connected. \end{proof}